dzhu/banglejs-emu/README.rst

  Installation and usage
 ************************

-Clone this repository and set up a recent Rust_ toolchain.

 You'll need a version of the Espruino_ firmware compiled to WebAssembly_.
 The Espruino upstream_ currently does not support creating the necessary WebAssembly build; see the ``wasm`` `branch of my fork`_ to get a version with the relevant